tyger07/BF4-Server-Stats/readme.txt

 http://open-web-community.com/bf4stats/BF4Stats.zip

 Extract the files.
-You may rename index.php to any name of your choice.
+You may rename index.php (the one in the root folder not the one in the common folder) to any name of your choice.

 You may change the appearance of the page by modifying the stats.css file in the common folder.